JuliaDynamics/Attractors.jl/docs/src/examples.md

 ## 3D basins via recurrences

-To showcase the true power of [`AttractorsViaRecurrences`](@ref) we need to use a system whose attractors span higher-dimensional space.
+To showcase the true power of [`BasinMapRecurrences`](@ref) we need to use a system whose attractors span higher-dimensional space.
 An example is
 ```@example MAIN
 using Attractors
 using PredefinedDynamicalSystems